ecfeed/ecfeed.java/README.md

 ## Generator calls

-'TestProvider' can invoke four methods to access the ecFeed generator service.
+'TestProvider' can invoke five methods to access the ecFeed generator service.
 They produce data parsed to 'Object[]'.
-Additional parameters can be included in the configuration map.
+Additional parameters can be included in a configuration object (or a map).

-### public Iterable<Object[]> generateNWise(String method, Map<String, Object> properties)
+### public Iterable<Object[]> generateNWise(String method, Param.ParamsNWise config)

 Generate test cases using the NWise algorithm.